pierremrtn/neat/README.md

 # Neat
-Welcome to Neat, a utility package that helps doing cleaner Flutter code.

-Flutter framework is very verbose and widget trees quickly becomes difficult to read.
-Neat package is designed to make the code easier to read by introducing convenient solutions for common patterns without requiring any additional work from your part.

 | **neat** | [![pub package](https://img.shields.io/pub/v/riverpod.svg?label=riverpod&color=blue)](https://pub.dartlang.org/packages/riverpod) |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------|

+Welcome to Neat, a utility package that helps make clean Flutter code.

+Flutter framework is very verbose and widget trees quickly becomes difficult to read.
+Neat package is designed to make the code more expressive, shorter and easier to understand by introducing convenient solutions for common patterns without requiring any additional work from your part.

 Actually, neat provide 4 types of helpers and widgets:
 - **Text helpers** that helps you create headlines/subtitles/bodyTexts
-- **Theme accessor** for easily access theme's data
+- **Theme accessors** for easily access theme's data
-- **Space widgets**, a blank space widgets, generated from your own data, that inherit from SizedBox
+- **Space widgets**, a blank space widgets, generated from your own data that inherit from SizedBox
-- **Padding helpers**, for easily creating padding.
-Helpers are generated from your own data
+- **Padding helpers**, for easily creating padding thanks to helpers generated from your own data

-take this example, without neat:
+Take this example, without neat:
 ```dart
 import 'dimensions.dart'; //you declare constants in this file